sandeep40/googleMap/README.md

    - Constructors:
           - [GtCalendar](components.md#gtcalendar-widget)(
-            {  this.initialDate,
+            {  @required this.focusedDay,
-               this.firstDate,
+               @required this.firstDate,
-               this.lastDate,
+               @required this.lastDate,
-               this.onDateChanged,
+               @required this.selectedDay,
+               this.rangeEndDay,
+               this.calendarFormat,
+               this.rangeSelectionMode,
+               this.eventLoader,
+               this.calendarStyle,
+               this.calendarBuilders,
+               this.onDaySelected,
+               this.onRangeSelected,
+               this.onFormatChanged,
+               this.onPageChanged,
+               this.eventViewer
                });

    - Input Parameters of GtCalendar Widget
+      - firstDate - DateTime -
+      - lastDate - DateTime -
+      - focusedDay - DateTime -
-      - initialDate - DateTime - Sets the initial date before the widget to displayed when widget is opened.
+      - selectedDay - DateTime -
-      - firstDate - DateTime - Sets the min date range of the calendar.
+      - rangeStartDay - DateTime -
-      - lastDate - DateTime -  Sets the max date range of the calendar.
+      - rangeEndDay - DateTime -
+      - calendarFormat - CalenderFormate -
+      - rangeSelectionMode - RangeSelectionMode -
+      - eventLoader - Function(DateTime) List<dynamic> -
+      - calenderStyle - CalenderStyle -
+      - calenderBuilder - CalendarBuilders -
+      - onDaySelected - Function(DateTime, DateTime) -
+      - onRangeSelected - Function(DateTime, DateTime) -
+      - onFormatChanged - Function(CalendarFormat) -
+      - onPageChanged - Function(DateTime) -
-      - onDateChanged - Function(DateTime date) - Function to handle Onchange event of date..
+      - eventViewer - Widget -

    - Example

       - Step 1 : Import UI kit in files that it will be used: